yamashiro/php_enum/README.md

-# This is project that realize java like enum on php.
+This is project that realize enum on php like java enum.

 ## Usage

 See CarrierEnum.php .

 ## Test

->phpunit CarrierEnumTest.php
+>>phpunit CarrierEnumTest.php

 ## License

 MIT